thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/last-will.md

 If the client reconnects within the delay, the Last Will message is discarded, as the client is considered back online.

 Example with Will Delay Interval:

-* **Clean Start = 0**
+* **Clean Start = 0 (false)**
 * **Session Expiry Interval = 1 hour**
 * **Will Delay Interval = 2 minutes**

 In this case:

 * If the client disconnects unexpectedly, the session will remain active for up to 1 hour, and the broker will wait for 2 minutes before sending the Last Will message.
 * If the client reconnects within 2 minutes, the Last Will message will not be published, and the session will continue.
 * If the client reconnects after 2 minutes but within 1 hour, the session will resume, but the Last Will message may have already been sent.
-* If the client does not reconnect within the session expiry time (1 hour), the session will be discarded, along with any pending Last Will message.
+* If the client does not reconnect within the session expiry time (1 hour), the session will be discarded.
+However, the Last Will message should have already been sent after the 2-minute delay following the unexpected disconnection.

+**Note**: if the Session Expiry Interval is shorter than the Will Delay Interval, the Last Will message will be delivered when the session expires.

 ### Last Will as retained message

 The **Retain Flag** is used to keep the Last Will message on the broker, so that new subscribers can receive it immediately upon subscribing to the relevant topic, even if the message was published before they subscribed.

 If a client disconnects unexpectedly, its Last Will message indicates an important state change.
 By using the **Retain Flag = true**, this message will be **stored** by the broker and **sent to any future subscribers** of the topic.
 For example, if a new device joins a network after a client disconnects, it will still receive the "offline" or "disconnected" Last Will message.

 ### Last Will guide with TBMQ WebSocket Client

-In this guide, we will demonstrate how the Last Will feature works in the ThingsBoard MQTT broker using a WebSocket client.
+In this guide, we will demonstrate how the Last Will feature works in the TBMQ using a WebSocket client.
 By simulating an ungraceful disconnection, you'll see how the broker publishes the Last Will message to inform other connected clients.

 #### Step 1.
 Add client "Security Camera"

 To add a new client **Security Camera**, which will publish a Last Will message, follow these steps:

 1. Navigate to the _WebSocket Client_ page and click on _Select Connection_ icon.